-The law prohibits a business that enters a consumer agreement that provides for automatic renewal or continuous service from charging a credit or debit card or other account unless the consumer affirmatively consents to the renewal or continuous service.
-The bill requires a court or agency to consider whether the business produced a record of consent that complied with the law regarding recording phone calls and eavesdropping when considering whether a business obtained the required consent.
+The law prohibits a business that enters a consumer agreement with automatic renewal or continuous service from charging a credit or debit card or other account unless the consumer affirmatively consents to the renewal or continuous service.
+The bill requires a court or agency to consider whether the business produced a record of consent that complied with the law on recording phone calls and eavesdropping when considering whether a business obtained the required consent.